A-c0rN/ASMARA/CONTRIBUTING.md

 4. **Test Your Changes**: Before submitting a pull request, test your changes locally to ensure they function as expected.
 If applicable, write tests to cover your code changes.

 5. **Commit Your Changes**: Commit your changes with clear and concise commit messages.
-Include details about what you have changed and why.
+Include details about what you have changed and why, Include in-depth documentation on changes both in the commits and in the pull requests, including any relevant context or reasoning.

    ```bash
    git add .